kubernetes/kubernetes/examples/openshift-origin/README.md

 $ cat examples/openshift-origin/secret.json
 ```

-Caution:  This file contains all of the required information to operate as a Kubernetes admin on your cluster, so only share this file with trusted parties.
+Caution:  This file contains all of the required information to operate as a LMKTFY admin on your cluster, so only share this file with trusted parties.

-A Kubernetes Pod file was generated that can run OpenShift Origin on your cluster.
+A LMKTFY Pod file was generated that can run OpenShift Origin on your cluster.

-The OpenShift Origin pod file has a volume mount that references the Kubernetes secret we created to know how to work with the underlying Kubernetes provider.
+The OpenShift Origin pod file has a volume mount that references the LMKTFY secret we created to know how to work with the underlying LMKTFY provider.

 You can view the file by doing: